 It can be challenging to figure out how many shoes you'll need to take traveling with you.
 In general, the more practical the shoe the bulkier and heavier they are -- and unfortunately, there are so few multi-purpose options out there that you'll probably find yourself taking quite a few.
 In order to figure out which shoes will be best for you, start by working out what kind of trip you're going to be taking.

-If you're going to be spending the majority of your time in warm climates, flip flops are fantastic for ease of use, weight and size, as well for as being low value and easy to replace -- you won't be upset if somebody steals them!
+If you're going to be spending the majority of your time in warm climates, flip-flops are fantastic for ease of use, weight, and size, as well for as being low value and easy to replace -- you won't be upset if somebody steals them or you lose them.

 If you don't like wearing flip flops then an alternative could be lightweight sandals, such as those offered by Teva.
 You'll be able to walk around cities with reasonable support for your feet and ankles, as well as wander along beaches without a problem.
 You'll be able to take part in short one-day hikes wearing sandals, as they offer enough support to make this possible.

 If you're a runner and want to keep it up as you travel, it's worth taking your running shoes with you.
 You won't be comfortable trying to run in flip flops, sandals or hiking shoes, so take what you'll need.
 You could even pick up a cheap pair of lightweight running shoes before you leave so they'll take up less space in your backpack.

 Once more, make sure you wear them a few times before leaving to check they fit properly and won't cause blisters.